 You know that I love Cookie & Pipps to death.
 I’m legit obsessed with their little fluffy bunny ears, toe beans that look like cute teddy bears (when you draw eyes and mouths on them, not that I’ve EVER done that right) and even the loving way they try to suffocate me each and every night by planking on the top of my chest (or alternatively jumping up & down trying to throw off my heart beat – how do they even know it could kill me?!).
+This post will be about the brand HuhuBamboo, just saying it at the beginning just in case it’s not your favourite brand.

 All this won’t make any difference to the world though, will it.
 Or even to your own lives.
 Or to the lives of your own fluffy monsters.
 And blogs shouldn’t just be encouraging you to buy the most recent lipstick launches and showing you how to make IKEA shelves look a million dollars.
 In my little corner of the universe I strive to inform, help, educate even.
 I take you for trips to places you might have not been to, I introduce you to brands you might have not heard of, I cook dinners for you which you may have never eaten.
 And after reading Cats off the Carbs by Jenny from Cat Packs I realised that this is exactly the kind of message I should be sharing with you.